 Global Blonde Specialists at Studio 39 Salon

-Global blonde means blonde “all over”, and it’s a service and a technique used when to establish a lighter color foundation requiring 60% or more of the hair to be blonde.
-We may recommend Global Blonde followed with custom color services when guest requests a much lighter look.
+Global blonde means blonde “all over”.
+It is a service and a technique used when establishing a lighter color foundation requiring 60% or more of the hair to be blonde.
+We may recommend Global Blonde and a custom color application when guests request a much lighter look.
 Though Global Blonde is similar to a traditional bleach and tone, there is nothing traditional in how we approach blonde services in general.

-Whether it’s called bleach and tone or global blonde, both reference lightening all the hair at once versus lightening the hair with highlights gradually over time.
-However, we have evolved the traditional version to a more affective service so it’s less damaging.
+Whether it’s called bleach and tone or global blonde, both refer to lightening all the hair at once versus lightening the hair with highlights gradually over time.
+However, we have evolved the traditional version to a more effective service so it’s less damaging.
 We also have multiple techniques to achieve higher blonde looks.

 Our most common request is lighter blonde, whether it’s done over 6 months, or 6 hours, going significantly lighter is never done in a standard two-hour appointment.
 Global Blonde services may take longer than an average color appointment, but it’s often the best way to see color gains when changing darker hair, especially if it’s been previously colored.
 Removing color with lightener is difficult.
 When it is done by an experienced Blonde Specialist, you should feel confident that you’ll see results.